Cadillac man dead after swerving to avoid train in road, striking power pole on Wright St.

-CADILLAC — A Cadillac man is dead after police say he was ejected from his vehicle after swerving to avoid a train in the road Monday night.
+CADILLAC — A man is dead after police say he was ejected from his vehicle after swerving to avoid a train Monday night in Cadillac.

 According to a Cadillac Police Department press release, at around 9:30 p.m., officers from the police department, Cadillac Fire Department and Missaukee County EMS were dispatched to the area of Wright Street near Bond Street at the railroad tracks for the report of an auto accident possibly involving a train with injuries.